What Is an IRS Wage Garnishment or Levy?

 As explained above, the IRS has to send you a notice of intent to levy before garnishing your wages.
 There are many different notices the IRS uses, and they include CP 504, CP90, LT 1058, LT11, and CP297.

 These notices contain slightly different wording, but they all boil down to the same message.
 They also notify you of your right to request a Collection Due Process hearing, and if applicable, they warn you that your passport may be seized.
-Usually, the agency only takes your passport if you have over $50,000 in tax debt.
+Usually, the agency only takes your passport if you have over $50,000 in tax liability.

 Exceptions to the 30-Day Rule